FWH solver¶

 json.dump(dataForJson,f)

-Surfaces dictionary
+Surfaces dictionary¶

 The zCFD FWH solver is capable of using multiple FWH surfaces in the same FWH calculation.
 The Surfaces dictionary therefore contains a key-value pair for each FWH surface to be used, where the key is the surface’s name (to be used in the FWH solver) and the value is an individual surface definition dictionary.
+The surface name must be a string, and cannot be ‘Surface Summation’.

 Example usage: